imduchy/cloud-workshop/README.md

 ## How to set up the project locally

-1. Pull the project locally (e.g., using SSH with `git pull git@github.com:Duchynko/cloud-workshop.git`)
+1. Clone the project locally (e.g., using SSH with `git clone git@github.com:Duchynko/cloud-workshop.git`)
 2. Replace the `username`, `password` and `url` fields in the `src/resources/application.properties` and supplement your own database credentials
 3. Make sure your database is up and running
 4. Start the application